prianichnikov/muw_announces_checker/README.md

 # MUW announcement Checker

-Checks new announcements on MUW page and send it to Telegram chat
+Checks new announcements on MUW page and send them to Telegram chat

 Clone repo and go to the folder